Copeville, Texas: Geography

 Copeville is on Texas State Highway 78 near the eastern shore of Lavon Lake, 8 mi southwest of Farmersville, 21 mi southeast of McKinney, and 35 mi northeast of Dallas in southeastern Collin County.
 It is also on Farm to Market Road 1778 on the Collin County Outer Loop.

 Education

 Copeville had its own school in 1885 and 1947.
-The community of Copeville is served by the Community Independent School District.
+The community of Copeville is now served by the Community Independent School District.
 It is zoned for McClendon Elementary School, Leland E. Edge Middle School, and Community High School.